-Position Statement The Local Government sector supports the Department of recruitment panels.

-Local Government, Sport and Cultural Industries establishing a panel of approved panel members to perform the role of the independent person on CEO package of reforms to the Local Government Act 1995 (WA).
+Position Statement The Local Government sector supports the Department of Local Government, Sport and Cultural Industries establishing a panel of approved panel members to perform the role of the independent person on CEO recruitment panels.
+Background In 2021 the State Government announced a significant package of reforms to the Local Government Act 1995 (WA).
 The Department of Local Government, Sport and Cultural Industries (DLGSC) invited submissions on the proposed reforms.
 After extensive consultation, WALGA drafted a submission on behalf of the Local Government sector.
-The submission was endorsed by State Council at a special meeting on Wednesday, 23 February 2022 and
+The submission was endorsed by State Council at a special meeting on Wednesday, 23 February 2022 and submitted to the DLGSC shortly after.